Chandramana Ugadi 2021 Date & Muhurat Timings:

 It is said that the earth moves on this day in such a way that the northern hemisphere receives maximum sun rays for 21 days and also marks the beginning of the spring season on earth.
-This season is also known as the season of greeneries and leaves and fresh air during which new leaves and flowers blossoms and fruits starts to produce buds.
+This season is also known as the season of greeneries and leaves and fresh air during which new leaves and flowers blossoms and fruits start to produce buds.
 This 21 days transition energizes the earth and prepares it again for the upcoming year.

 Ugadi is also known as “Yugadi” where “yuga” means age or time and “Adi” means the beginnings.
 It is believed that Lord Brahma started making the entire world on this day and framed the years, months, days and many more and thus gave birth to live on this earth.

 How Do We Celebrate Ugadi Festival?

 On this day a special custom is being practiced when the priests or eldest member of the family read the Panchang and announces important dates and festivals for the upcoming year and this process is called as “Panchanga Shravanam”.